 Frequently Asked Questions

-- Can I leave out the wine?
-Yes, the recipe suggests adding an extra 100ml of chicken stock if you choose to omit the white wine.
-The wine adds a bit of acidity and depth of flavor, but the dish will still be delicious without it.
+Can I leave out the wine?
+Yes.
+Add an extra 100ml of chicken stock instead.
+The wine adds acidity and depth, but the dish still works well without it.

 Hairy Bikers Smoked Haddock Risotto Recipe